 The Company continues to manage its interest rate and foreign currency exposure in accordance with the policies set out below.
-The Company's financial instruments comprise cash, borrowings from external counterparties and Compass Group undertakings, receivables and payables that are used to finance the Company's operations.
+The Company's financial instruments comprise borrowings from external counterparties, receivables and payables that are used to finance the Company's operations.
 The Company does not hold or trade in derivative instruments.